 Click here to view the Sustainability Measures for SDF and LOU

-The Airport Authority is responsible for operating the airport safely and efficiently with the least noise impact possible.
-The LRAA works with the FAA, airlines, airport users and neighbors to identify feasible and affordable solutions to community noise problems.
+The Airport Authority is responsible for operating the airport safely and efficiently with the least environmental impact possible.
+The LRAA works with the FAA, airlines, airport users and neighbors to identify feasible and affordable solutions to community noise problems and environmental concerns.

 The goal of the Airport Authority is to concentrate aircraft operations over the least populated areas, exposing the fewest people to aircraft noise levels incompatible with residential living.
 With the FAA’s approval, several changes in air traffic procedures have been made and include: